briankoser/sfc-listeners-guide/episodes/0117-star-wars-standalones-and-other-news.md

   - host: Matt
     prediction: The current iteration of the Justice League movie will not happen.
     veracity: true
-future_episodes:
+take_that_science:
-  - Interview with the author of a book about the John Carter movie
+  - A filmmaker is using an AI to help write the script to a short film
-  - End Times sequel
+  - A new prime has been discovered, the largest yet

 last_listen: 2018-09-24
 recommendation: no